fourteenth letter of the English alphabet; in chemistry, the symbol for nitrogen.

 Other examples of this from Middle English manuscripts include a neilond ("an island," early 13c.), a narawe ("an arrow," c.
 1400), a nox ("an ox," c.
 1400), a noke ("an oak," early 15c.), a nappyle ("an apple," early 15c.), a negge ("an egg," 15c.), a nynche ("an inch," c.
 1400).
 A manuscript from c.
 1500 has a nylle for "an isle."
 My naunt for mine aunt is recorded from 13c.-17c.
 None other could be no noder (mid-15c.).
 My nown (for mine own) was frequent 15c.-18c.
 In 16c., an idiot sometimes became a nidiot (1530s), which, with still-common casual pronunciation, became nidget (1570s), which, alas, has not survived.
 Also compare nonce.
 Even in 19c provincial English and U.S., noration (from an oration) was "a speech; a rumor."

 The process also worked in surnames, from oblique cases of Old English at "by, near," as in Nock/Nokes/Noaks from atten Oke "by the oak;" Nye from atten ye "near the lowland;" and see Nashville.
 (Elision of the vowel of the definite article also took place and was standard in Chancery English of the 15c.: þarchebisshop for "the archbishop.")

-The mathematical use of n for "an indefinite number" is first recorded 1852, in to the nth power.
+The mathematical use of n for "an indefinite number" is attested by 1717 in phrases such as to the nth power (see nth).
 In Middle English n. was written in form documents to indicate an unspecified name of a person to be supplied by the speaker or reader.